chungos/wiremock-sample/README.md

 # wiremock-sample
-wiremock sample project using java
+wiremock server example project using java and json to configure it